avi-the-coach/retro-on-agileprimero/article-creation-workflow.md

 - Content aligns with agile and AI organizational transformation themes
 - Both language versions are complete and high-quality
 - Tags are relevant and consistent across language versions
-- Files are properly formatted and committed to repository
+- Files are properly formatted with unique slugs to avoid conflicts
 - Cross-language navigation works correctly
 - Articles appear correctly on the live site